elliemcavoy/zolsha-order-online/testing.md

 <li>Upon clicking on the link, the check availability page is displayed which requires an entry of a date and a time that the user would like to book for.
 <img src="media/readme/us-15.JPG" class="m-auto"><br></li>
 <li>Upon clicking the 'check availability' button, there are two possible outcomes.</li>
-<li>If there is no availability for the date and time, an error message is displayed in the top right hand corner of the screen advising to try a different date or time.
+<li>If there is no availability for the date and time, an error message is displayed in the top right hand corner of the screen advising to try a different date or time.<br>
 <img src="media/readme/us-17.JPG" class="m-auto"><br></li>
 <li>If there is availability for the date and time requested, the user is redirected to the booking form to provide their details</li>
 <li>The booking form requires the users details which are pre-populated if the user is signed in and they have their details stored in their profile.
 The date & time are also pre-populated from the previous availability search.